エジプト

 Travel story

-Shadows of antiquity sink quietly into the sandy land.
+Ancient shadows quietly sink into the sandy land.

-while the pyramids and the city by the sea embrace the flow of time with tenderness.
+and the pyramids and the maritime city of Alexandria tenderly embrace the flow of time.

 Walking through the murmur of history,

-the breath of distant civilizations lingers in the heart as a calm aftertaste.
+the breath of distant civilizations lingers as a calm aftertaste in the heart.

-This is a three-day tour that visits Egypt's representative sights.
-From the dignity of the pyramids and the treasures of the Grand Egyptian Museum to Cairo's spiritual culture and the Mediterranean charm of Alexandria — a journey with a private guide filled with comfort, deep learning, and wonder.
+This is a three-day tour visiting Egypt's most iconic sites.
+From the majesty of the pyramids and the treasures of the Grand Egyptian Museum to Cairo's spiritual culture and Alexandria's Mediterranean charm—this private guided journey is filled with comfort, deep learning, and delightful surprises.

 Signature points

-Enjoy the main spots of Giza and Cairo
+Enjoy the major spots of Giza and Cairo

-Explore the pyramids, the Sphinx, and the ancient necropolis with an expert guide to touch the core of Egyptian civilization.
-In the old city, walk among religious heritage sites and historic streets to deeply savor Cairo's multilayered charm.
+Explore the pyramids, the Sphinx, and the ancient necropolis with a specialist guide and touch the core of Egyptian civilization.
+In the old city, walk among religious heritage and historic streets to deeply savor Cairo’s layered charms.

 Admire eternal treasures at the Grand Egyptian Museum

-Opening grandly in November 2025, one of the world's largest museums of ancient Egypt lets you view carefully selected masterpieces, including Tutankhamun, up close.
-In state-of-the-art exhibition spaces, experience moments where ancient beauty and craftsmanship vividly come to life.
+Grand opening in November 2025, one of the world’s largest museums of ancient Egypt where you can view carefully selected masterpieces including Tutankhamun up close.
+In cutting-edge exhibition spaces, experience moments when ancient beauty and craftsmanship come vividly to life.

 Enjoy a day trip to Alexandria

-In the ancient city scented by Mediterranean breezes, condense a variety of sights into one day: underground tombs, columned ruins, seaside fortresses, and more.
+In the ancient city scented by Mediterranean breezes, compress a variety of attractions—underground tombs, column ruins, and seaside fortresses—into a single day.

-The tranquility and seascapes distinct from the metropolis will add depth and a refreshing afterglow to your journey.
+A tranquility and seascape different from the metropolis unfold, adding depth and a refreshing afterglow to your journey.

 Itinerary